-The Ministry of Foreign Affairs will continue allocating only one part-time official in managing the twinning projects (the PAO).
-While the PAO is committed to his task and is clearly doing his best to communicate the instrument to line ministries in Israel, lack of resources will continue to hamper the identification of new projects, and lead to heavier than normal burden of the twinning operations on the Delegation services to manage.
+The Ministry of Foreign Affairs (MFA) continue allocating only one part-time official in managing the Twinning Projects (the PAO).
+While the PAO is committed to his task and is clearly doing his best to communicate the instrument to line ministries in Israel and to identify new projects, still a lot of tasks of the twinning operations fall on the Delegation services to manage.

-A degree of commitment to the twinning programme on the political side in Israel will remain despite possible disagreements in EU-Israel policies.
+A degree of commitment to the twinning programme on the political side in Israel will remain despite possible disagreements in some EU-Israel policies or slow consultation process on identifying Partnership Priorities under new ENP.